 How can we remedy the situation and achieve a development towards sustainable use that will enable our children's children to live a life worth living?

-This is not a problem of natural science, but a question of the sociological-political system as well as of the prevailing respective religion.
+This is not a problem of natural science and ecology, but a question of the sociological-political system as well as of the prevailing respective religion.
 Nature and its preservation play a significant role in the scriptures and ideas of all world religions (Barthlott 2019).
 Religions consciously or unconsciously shape the value systems and actions of many people.
 But there is no impression of either politics or religion to treat the mass of the population as mature citizens.
 One shies away from the long overdue drastic measures and prefers instead to constantly take out "loans" in the broadest sense at the expense of the grandchildren and regards the state as a self-service shop.
 Positive role models have become very rare, as have groundbreaking parliamentary resolutions and court decisions.
 Remedial action is only possible if everyone pulls together and treats each other with respect and empathy, putting aside claims to sole representation.
 Remedial action is possible at the level of the individual; at the level of the intact family, sustainable behaviour can be handed down from generation to generation.

 However, the loss of values and tradition is leading to worrying developments.
 In Hungary, Taiwan, Afghanistan and many other countries, around 90% of the population consider children to be a prerequisite for a fulfilled life.
 In the USA (46%) and in Germany (49%), only just under half of adults attribute a meaningful meaning to children.
 But this so-called self-realization of the individual, the exaggerated liberalization and boundless pleasure lead to chaos.